Lawsuit Updates

 January 2025

-IJ attorney Ben Field argues the case in Chicago before a panel of three judges in the Indiana Court of Appeals. (a recording of the argument can be heard here, starting at the 39 minute mark: Court of Appeals 7th Circuit Live Stream) A verdict on the state’s appeal is expected later this year.
+IJ attorney Ben Field argues the case in Chicago before a panel of three judges in the Indiana Court of Appeals. (a recording of the argument can be heard here, starting at the 39 minute mark: Court of Appeals 7th Circuit Live Stream).

-If the Institute for Justice and Death Done Differently win this case, it will set a precedent in the Midwest that protects the work of Death Doulas and Death Midwives not only in Indiana, but also in Illinois and Wisconsin.
+Our victory in this case now sets a precedent in the Midwest that protects the work of Death Doulas in Indiana, Illinois, and Wisconsin.

 You can see all current press releases at the Institute for Justice’s web page dedicated to the case: Richwine v.
 Matuszak, et. al.